-The dwarf variety humilis is claiming the crown as a replacement for disease-ridden box or buxus that is traditionally used to edge borders and create classic-style parterres and knot gardens.
+The dwarf variety humilis is claiming the crown as a replacement for disease-ridden box or buxus.
+Traditionally used to edge borders and create classic-style parterres and knot gardens.
 It produces small clusters of creamy-white flowers with cherry anthers that are fragranced during winter.

 Mahonia × media

 Just as most shrubs are dying back for winter the Mahonia × media, also known as Oregon grape, ‘Charity’ erupts into plumes of lemon-yellow flowers that release a delicate, lily-of-the-valley fragrance.
 Its stiff architectural stature grows up to 5m tall with bold spiky evergreen leaves, composed of up to 21 lance-shaped leaflets, makes it ideal for giving the garden an almost exotic feel throughout the year.

 The variety ‘Winter Sun’ produces more erect racemes of scented blooms, which emerge slightly later than those of ‘Charity’ varieties and is also well worth growing if you have space for the spreading leaves.